-Every organization needs a CRM, no matter how large or small that organisation is.
+Every can benefit from a CRM, no matter how large or small that organization is.
 Organizations need to manage their contacts and keep track of their interactions with them.

 However, a CRM is only as good as the data it receives.
 Many organizations fail to integrate their website with their CRM, without realizing the benefits they could receive by doing so.
 Integrating the two systems can bring a lot of added value to your organization.
 Here’s seven reasons why you should integrate your website with your CRM system.

 The largest benefit you gain from integrating your website with your CRM is having instant access to the latest data.
 Automated integration between the website and your CRM is seamless and in real time.
 There’s no more questioning the accuracy of the data, or wondering if yesterday’s or last week’s website orders have been added to the CRM.
 This is beneficial when it comes to talking to a customer with confidence, all the details of their most recent purchase or other interaction with you, and that can only lead to improved customer satisfaction and increased sales.

 If your website and your CRM don’t communicate with each other, you’re probably spending an inordinate amount of time either exporting it from the website and then importing into the CRM, or worse, manually copying and pasting the latest data from your website to the CRM, or worst of all, not capturing that data in your CRM at all!

 By opting for an automated integration between the two systems, you’re reducing your administration overhead, as all that manual copy and paste, or export and import, is removed.
 This leads to increased productivity as it frees up your staff to work on other tasks.

 Another time saver for staff is where, by integrating your CRM with your website, you end up with just one accurate data source on each contact.
 Just think, what would having one master record on each customer, or potential lead mean for your sales or fundraising team?
 For starters, it saves them time as they don’t have to check multiple systems to get a full picture of the customer.